nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This patch release is enabling H5Live-HLS fallbacks when access to ManagedMediaSource API is denied for locally loaded webpages in iOS WKWebView.
+This patch release is enabling H5Live-HLS fallbacks when access to ManagedMediaSource API is denied htmlFor locally loaded webpages in iOS WKWebView.

 ### **Changelog**

 ### Fixed

-- H5Live-HLS fallback in case of a denied access to the ManagedMediaSource API for locally loaded webpages in iOS WKWebView
+- H5Live-HLS fallback in case of a denied access to the ManagedMediaSource API htmlFor locally loaded webpages in iOS WKWebView

 ## **[4.24.2]**

 ### **Release Notes**

-This patch release addresses an autoplay issue occurring when the application called `player.unmute()` without user interaction context.
+This patch release addresses an autoPlay issue occurring when the application called `player.unmute()` without user interaction context.
 This issue could result in black frames or errors during playback start if unmuted playback was not permitted.
-Further we enhanced the smoothness of stream switches specifically in H5Live-HLS mode, providing a better viewing experience for users.
+Further we enhanced the smoothness of stream switches specifically in H5Live-HLS mode, providing a better viewing experience htmlFor users.

 ### **Changelog**

 ### Fixed

-- autoplay issue in case of application calling `player.unmute()` without user interaction context that could lead to black frames or errors during playback start if unmuted playback was not permitted
+- autoPlay issue in case of application calling `player.unmute()` without user interaction context that could lead to black frames or errors during playback start if unmuted playback was not permitted

 ### Improved